f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--notifications` (_bool_, default: `false`)

-Display the notifications at the bottom left of the window.
+Display the _Notifications_ at the bottom left of the window.

 ### `--hdri-filename` (_bool_, default: `false`)

-Display the _hdri-filename_.
+Display the _HDRI filename_.

 #### compare